hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 You can continue to create other namespaces using *'kubectl creat ns'* for two teams and two projects under each team.
 You then run the command *'kubectl hns set'* to set hierarchical properties of those created namespaces.

-The following section will run the command *'kubectl hns create'* to create the subnamespaces under each parent:
+Then run the following commands to create the subnamespaces under each parent:

 ```shell
 $ kubectl hns create team-vmaas -n cfe-pce